StanfordB3/GettingAndCleaningData/README.md

 #### *Section V: Write the Output files *
 Finally, the information in the TT is in the appropriate format to group the data by the activity types and subject information.
 Subsequently, using summarize_each command the mean for each vector is generated that tabulates the data each subject and each activity.

-### 2. Tidy_HAR_Summary.csv
+### 2. Tidy_HAR_Summary.txt

-The Tidy_HAR_Summary.csv is the output of run_analysis.R describe above.
+The Tidy_HAR_Summary.txt is the output of run_analysis.R describe above.
 It lists averates for each of the mean and standard deviation vector for each of the activity as well as subject that performed the experiments.

 ### 3. Tidy_HAR_CodeBook.txt